Sumi Deguchi: Early life

-Her third sister Hisa started working at the age of five, peddling alone Nao's homemade sweet buns.
-At the age of eleven, Hisa was put out to serve her relative for babysitting two babies and various farm chores.
+Her third sister Hisa started working at the age of five, peddling Nao's homemade sweet buns on her own.
+At the age of eleven, Hisa was sent to serve her relative for babysitting two babies and performing various farm chores.
 At the age of twenty-one, she married a rickshaw driver named Toranosuke Fukushima.
 Soon after her first daughter was born, Hisa went insane, (again, in the Oomoto's doctrine, it is defined that Hisa became divine-possessed.)
 Hisa's big sister (and Nao's second daughter) Koto brought a missionary of Konkōkyō from its Kameoka branch.
 Hearing the names of the gods to which the missionary prayed for Hisa's recovery, Hisa realized that those were the gods that she had seen in a delirious state.
-Hina was then startled back to her senses.
+Hisa was then startled back to her senses.
 This occurrence made Hisa and Toranosuke devout followers of Konkōkyō.

-Sumi's second brother Seikichi began peddling alone Nao's homemade sweet buns in place of Hisa at the age of eight.
+Sumi's second brother Seikichi began peddling Nao's homemade sweet buns in place of Hisa at the age of eight.
 After Masagorō became bedridden, he became an apprentice to a paper maker.
-Sumi was fond of Seikichi, who was popular in the neighborhood for his handsome looks and open-hearted personality.
+Sumi was fond of Seikichi, who was popular in the neighborhood for his looks and open-hearted personality.
 He was also a devoted son who followed whatever Nao told without complaint.
-In 1892, at the age of twenty, Seikichi was conscripted to the Imperial Guard of Japan.
+In 1892, at the age of twenty, Seikichi was conscripted by the Imperial Guard of Japan.
 Before his enlisting and moving to Tokyo, Nao had him eat a sweet potato, which he liked.
-Nao and Sumi saw Seikichi for the last time when he was gladly eating it.
+The last that they saw of him was when he was gladly eating the potato.
 In May 1895, the Imperial Guard was dispatched to Taiwan, which had been ceded to Japan as the result of the First Sino-Japanese War.
 Seikichi joined the dispatch, and it was reported, according to the record kept in Ayabe City Hall, that he was wounded in action (around that time, the Imperial Guard was quelling the local resistance) and died at a Taiwanese hospital in July.
 About thirty years later, during the 1920s, Onisaburo told Sumi about an encounter he had with a female chieftain of the Mongolian bandits, who claimed herself to be Seikichi's daughter.
 He also wrote about this encounter in the Special Edition of Reikai Monogatari.